 If all goes well, the vaccine could potentially be used against other viruses.

-The researchers reported their findings today in the journal Science.
+The researchers reported their

 Their news comes as the United States is battling one of its toughest flu seasons in years.
 Part of the reason is this year’s vaccine was only 10 percent effective in Australia against this year’s H3N2 strain.